 The window is a wonderful legacy for the school and lists the names of the staff and pupils at the school during its 200th year.

-The play was a very powerful and poignant reminder to all those who we there of the impact that WW1 had on the school, the village and the lives of so many people!
+The play was a very powerful and poignant reminder to all those who were there of the impact that WW1 had on the school, the village and the lives of so many people!

 Last term, many of our pupils entered the Stormont Art Competition organised by Rye Art Gallery.
 This year the theme was ‘Jungle’.
 We had 25 pupils whose work was chosen to be included as part of the exhibition, which had its official opening to the public on Saturday.
 Out of all the local schools involved, the judges selected Alexander from Beckley as their overall winner in the 5 -7 years category!
 What fantastic news!
 The exhibition is open to the public until 25th November, so please go along and take a look – you will be inspired!